Sniki/Lenovo-Thinkpad-T440S/README.md

 - FingerPrint Reader
 - Docking Station kernel panic if a display is connected in any of the Dock Ports `VGA DVI DisplayPort` and you attempt to `Sleep, Reboot or Shutdown`

+### Bios
+These are the recommended settings to have everything working properly:

+**Security Tab**:
+- `Security Chip > Security Chip [Disabled]`
+- `Anti-Theft > Intel (R) AT Module Activation > Current Setting [Disabled]`
+- `Anti-Theft > Computrace > Computrace Module Activation > Current Setting [Disabled]`
+**Note**: These laptops do have whitelist which doesn't allow you to use other Wireless Card than the Intel AC7260.
+In order to use a different / supported card, you need to mod your bios (remove whitelist) or downgrade to bios version 2.36 Bios v2.36 doesn't have whitelist so downgrading allows you to use any wireless card that you want.

 ### Secure Boot
 Users with `1366x768` or `1600x900` displays can go ahead and enable secure boot and enjoy it.
 Users with upgraded displays to `1080p` or native `1080p` displays will have garbled screen if CSM is disabled in BIOS (which can't be left enabled if Secure Boot enabled)